casper-network/docs-archive/dapp-dev-guide/multi-sig/client.rst

 ==============
 This section covers an example client that invokes a smart contract for key management.
 In addition to the main account, the client code will add two additional accounts to perform deployments.
 The two deployment accounts will perform deployments but will not be able to add another account.

-You will test your client using the `nctl <https://github.com/CasperLabs/casper-node/tree/master/utils/nctl>`_ tool on a local Casper network with five nodes.

 Prerequisites
 ^^^^^^^^^^^^^
-* You have compiled the `example contract and client <https://github.com/casper-ecosystem/keys-manager>`_ for key management.
+* You have compiled the `example contract <https://github.com/casper-ecosystem/keys-manager>`_ for key management
-* You have set up the `nctl <https://github.com/CasperLabs/casper-node/tree/master/utils/nctl>`_ tool.
+* You have set up the `nctl <https://github.com/CasperLabs/casper-node/tree/master/utils/nctl>`_ tool

 Setting up the Network
 ^^^^^^^^^^^^^^^^^^^^^^^